Search

 BEFORE ARRIVING FOR YOUR EXAM

-Generally, no preparation is required for an X-ray, although you may be asked to change into provided clothing to eliminate any interference with metal objects, such as buckle, zippers, or bras.
+Generally, no preparation is required for an X-ray, although you may be asked to change into provided clothing to eliminate any interference with plastic, heavy stitching/clothing or graphics.
+Or objects, such as jeans, buckles, zippers, buttons, or bras.

 Preparation for fluoroscopy depends on the type of exam being performed.
-For example, you may be instructed not to eat or drink anything for 8 to 12 hours before the exam, or to cleanse the large intestine (bowel) with a prep kit given to you by your physician or getting one over the counter.
+For example, you may be instructed not to eat or drink anything for four hours before the exam.
 For specific preparation instructions relating to your fluoroscopy examination, please check with your referring physician or call us at 208-954-8100.

 Women should always inform their physician and X-ray technologist if there is any possibility that they could be pregnant.